L-spaces and knot traces: Introduction

 The class of ffpf knots contains but is much broader than the class of all nontrivial L-space knots, leading to the question below.
 Note that an affirmative answer would follow from Theorem \ref{thm:zero-surgery-fpf} if one could show that the 0-trace detects whether a knot is ffpf.

 \begin{question} Does the $0$-trace detect every ffpf knot? \end{question}

 One of the most important results on characterizing slopes is Lackenby's proof \cite{lackenby-characterizing} that every knot has one.
-On the other hand, Baker--Motegi showed in \cite{baker-motegi} that the knot $8_6$ has no \emph{integral} characterizing slope, which inspires the following intriguing question:
+On the other hand, Baker--Motegi showed in \cite{baker-motegi} that the knot $8_6$ has no \emph{integral} characterizing slope, which inspired the following question in the original version of this paper:

 \begin{question} Is every knot detected by at least one of its traces? \end{question}